alinepaes/alinepaes.github.io/_projects/4_project.md

 category: Coordinating
 ---

-This project investigates **machine learning methods designed to operate effectively under limited resource constraints**, with a direct focus on generating positive social impact.
+In "Machine Learning with Limited Resources for Positive Social Impact" we investigate **machine learning methods designed to operate effectively under limited resource constraints**, with a direct focus on generating positive social impact.
 Resource limitations are addressed across multiple dimensions — including scarce labeled data, low-compute environments, and underrepresented languages — to enable the deployment of intelligent systems in contexts that are typically overlooked by mainstream AI research.

 The project draws on techniques such as transfer learning, few-shot and zero-shot learning, data augmentation, and semi-supervised learning, applying them to socially relevant problems including hate speech detection, health misinformation, accessibility, and vulnerable population support — with a strong emphasis on Brazilian Portuguese and the regional realities of Rio de Janeiro.